projectara/greybus-spec/source/device_class/camera.rst

 the Camera Bundle shall reply with an empty payload and set the status to GB_OP_INVALID_STATE in all other states.

+.. _camera-flush-request:

 Greybus Camera Flush Streams Operation Request
 """"""""""""""""""""""""""""""""""""""""""""""

 The Camera Flush Request Message has no payload.

+.. _camera-flush-response:

 Greybus Camera Flush Streams Operation Respose
 """"""""""""""""""""""""""""""""""""""""""""""

-In order to allow synchronization, the Greybus Camera Management Flush Response reports the ID contained in the request_id field of the last processed :ref:`Greybus Camera Management Capture Operation Request
+In order to allow synchronization, the Greybus Camera Management Flush Response reports the ID contained in the request_id field of the last processed :ref:`camera-capture-streams-request`
-<camera-capture-streams-operation>`

 When the Flush Operation is invoked while the Bundle is in the CONFIGURED state, the request_id field shall report the ID of the last frame transmitted